-- Removing or applying a dressing negligently thus causing injury or damage to the patient
+- Causing injury or damage to a patient

-- Making an error in judgement in a particular medical situation
+- Making a judgmental error in a medical situation

-- Incorrectly executing instructions related to the care of a particular patient
+- Offering incorrect instructions to a particular patient

-- Being unfairly accused of an unprofessional conduct while at work
+- Being unfairly accused of being unprofessional in your conduct of work

 - Sued for defamation

-- Sued for the violation of a person’s intellectual property rights
+- Sued for violating one's intellectual property rights

 - Summoned by the Coroner

 - Get a cover through an association.
-There are certain practitioners’ organizations that extend this cover to their members.
+Some associations provide nursing indemnity insurance to their members.

 - Notification.
 You are required to inform the insurer of an existing or probable claim against you.